lter/LTERIM/notes.md

 Judy Cushing and Susan's talk on VISUALIZATION!
 ------------

+>> Did not get as many notes as I'd like because it was very interesting so I was sort of in my zone.
+Will be getting copies of notes from participants.

 [3D visualizations](http://vistas.evergreen.edu)

 * back transform space into image space
 * watched video

-* Theresa - fusion, watershed 1
+* Theresa - fusion, watershed 1,
 * point cloud lidar
 * Andrews LiDar - big data set many folders
 * profile of stream or trees

-* Bob - VELMA, Vistas - overlay
+* Bob - VELMA, Vistas - overlay, new technology is on the way!
-* stream flow vs. soil moisture
+* stream flow vs. soil moisture v. other drivers

-* Envision and models - allison
+* Envision and models - Allison

 * techonology- Chris